Wildhoney/Switzerland/README.md

 });
 ```

-Using the declarative shadow DOM a shadow boundary will be added to your component server-side when using the `attachShadow` adapter.
+Using the declarative shadow DOM a shadow boundary will be added to your component server-side when using the `use.shadow` adapter.
 All styles will be applied in the component, however to prevent FOUC it's recommended to load your CSS documents in the `head` &ndash; Switzerland exports a `preload` function which takes an array of your components and collates all of the CSS imports for those component trees.

 ```javascript
 import fs from 'fs';